sjinks/wp-two-factor-auth/readme.txt

 Just like happend not that long ago: [Article on TechCrunch](http://techcrunch.com/2013/04/12/hackers-point-large-botnet-at-wordpress-sites-to-steal-admin-passwords-and-gain-server-access/)

 If all sites would have used this plugin, this would never happend.
-It doesn't matter how weak your users passwords are, no one can gain access to your WordPress site without already having access to the user accounts email inbox as well.
+It doesn't matter how weak your users passwords are, no one can gain access to your WordPress site without already having access to the users mobile phone or email inbox (depending on how the user gets his OTP).

 = How Does It Work? =